Cultivars, varieties and hybrids in wildlife gardens

 Other than the straight species, the most environmentally friendly option is a variety.
 Varieties are found in nature and therefore have ecological function.
 They are often produced by sexual reproduction and have some genetic diversity as well.

-Selections of native plants have ecological function but have no genetic diversity.
+Selections of native plants can have ecological function but have no genetic diversity.
 To guarantee that a distinguishing characteristic is present in all plants sold, a selection is reproduced by cloning techniques and each individual will have the same set of genes.
+The straight species will have a range of individuals.
+Some of those individuals will have more or less ecological function than average.
+Since a selection has exactly the same set of genes, it may have more ecological function, the same or less.
 A selection may have the advantage of being resistant to certain diseases, being more predictable in form and in some cases even being more attractive to pollinators.
 Phlox paniculata ‘Jeana’ is a known selection with smaller flowers that are more accessible to pollinators.
-On the other hand, a selection may be more difficult for insects to interact with.
+Unfortunately, a selection may be more difficult for insects to interact with due to changes in flower structure, leaf chemistry or bloom times.
 The difficulty with using selections in wildlife gardens is that you will have to use trial and error or use anecdotal evidence from online sources to find out if they support wildlife in the same way as the straight species.
 There simply isn’t enough research to know beforehand but the guidelines below will help you narrow down your choices.

 Another question to ask yourselves is what happens if the cultivar in your garden escapes and changes the characteristics of the wild population in your area?
 Will a cultivar change the dormancy period or the blooming period or even the flower colour?
 If your garden is close to wild habitat, then the migration of genetic material might be a consideration.
 There is no research that answers this question or proves that it actually is happening to any significant extent; in a large wild population, it is evolution through natural selection that will determine phenotype frequency.